jimmy58663/hxiclam/README.md

 # hxiclam
-This is an Ashita v4 addon that acts as a tracker for clamming in FFXI; specifically developed for HorizonXI server.
+This is an addon that acts as a tracker for clamming in FFXI; specifically developed for HorizonXI server.
 This addon is modeled after [HGather](https://github.com/SlowedHaste/HGather) by SlowedHaste.

 ## Screenshots